dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Returns array with [ cx, cy, cz ] values for center point.

-### sizesToCubePanel(iObj, iType):

-	sizesToCubePanel(iObj, iType) - converts selected object (iObj) sizes to Cube panel sizes into given direction (iType).
-	So, the returned values can be directly assigned to Cube object in order to create panel in exact direction.

-##### Args:

-		iObj: selected object
-		iType direction: "XY", "YX", "XZ", "ZX", "YZ", "ZY"

-##### Usage:

-		[ Length, Width, Height ] = MagicPanels.sizesToCubePanel(obj, "YZ")

-##### Result:

-		Returns [ Length, Width, Height ] for YZ object placement.

 # Containers
 ### getContainersOffset(iObj):

+	Description:

-	getContainersOffset(iObj) - if the object is in the container like Part, Body, LingGroup the vertices are not updated by FreeCAD.
+		If the object is in the container like Part, Body, LingGroup the vertices are not updated by FreeCAD.
 From FreeCAD perspective the object is still in the same place.
 This function is trying to solve this problem and calculates all offsets of all containers.

-##### Args:
+##### Description:

 		iObj: object to get containers offset

 ##### Usage:

-		[ oX, oY, oZ, oR ] = MagicPanels.getContainersOffset(o)
+		[ coX, coY, coZ, coR ] = MagicPanels.getContainersOffset(o)

 ##### Result:

-		return [ oX, oY, oZ, oR ] array with offsets for placement:
+		return [ coX, coY, coZ, coR ] array with offsets for placement:

-		oX: X Axis object position
+		coX: X Axis object position
-		oY: Y Axis object position
+		coY: Y Axis object position
-		oZ: Z Axis object position
+		coZ: Z Axis object position
-		oR: Rotation object (not implemented right now)
+		coR: Rotation object

 ### getVerticesOffset(iVertices, iObj, iType="array"):

-	getVerticesOffset(iVertices, iObj) - get iObj container offset for vertices iVertices.
+	Gets iObj offset of all supported containers for vertices iVertices.

-##### Args:
+##### Description:

 		iObj: object to get containers offset
 		iVertices: vertices array